For School Staff Meetings

-Based entirely on new research about the brain and the efficacy of restorative practices in education, we’ve designed 5 Radical Minutes for School Administrators to connect each staff member with every peer in a compassionate, mindful, and meaningful way.
+Based entirely on new research about the brain and the efficacy of restorative practices in education, we’ve designed 5 Radical Minutes for School Staff Meetings to connect each staff member with every colleague over time in a compassionate, mindful, and meaningful way.

 Improve Classroom and School Climate